Nicholasli1995/EvoSkeleton/docs/Zoo.md

 This page presents model performance on H36M under various settings.
 Pre-trained models and instructions for reproduction can also be found.

 ## Fully-supervised Setting (S15678)
-MPJPE (P1) for each action under fully-supervised setting is shown in the table below.

 [Download our pre-trained model](https://drive.google.com/drive/folders/1IRKUWrnheD03Dj30LLGlh_LLT1CK6dr5?usp=sharing)